pairofdocs/Unity-D2R-Scene-Editor/README.md

 - Launch [Unity](https://store.unity.com/download-nuo) and create a new 3d project and a level
 - Add the `saveJson.cs` script to a GameObject of a new 3d project level
 - Import model files (`.fbx`, `.dae` format) into Unity Assets.
 D2R's `.model` files can be converted to `.fbx` and `.dae` format with Noesis and the D2R_Reader plugin (see [Credits and Tools](#credits-and-tools))
 - Click `Play` and `Pause` then position models in the scene and add the `SelectionBaseObject.cs` script using the Inspector window on the right.
-(Identican models can be copy-pasted in the Scene Editor)
+(Identical models can be copy-pasted in the Scene Editor)
+- Each model object should have the `Filepath` variable set in Unity (in the Inspector window) to the path of the `.model` file that D2R uses.
+E.g. `data/hd/env/model/act3/docktown/act3_docktown_docks/dock01.model` for an act3 dock
-- Click `Play` again once done editing and then the `Save` button on the left hand side
+- Click `Play` again once done editing and then click the `Save` button in the upper left of the Scene window
 ![Unity docktown scene](./images/act3town_unity_scene.jpg)